EngJay/pa-spl/README.md

 <br>
 <sub>
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Serde by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in pa-spl by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
 </sub>